 This adventure has a bit of everything.
-You get to see old and new Delhi and we head to the Taj Mahal before flying to the mountains and experience the majestic Himalayas on the quintessential Indian motorcycle – Royal Enfield.
+You get to see old and new Delhi and we head to the Taj Mahal before flying to the mountains and experiencing the majestic Himalayas on the quintessential Indian motorcycle – Royal Enfield.

-We head east towards the disputed border regions of the Spiti Valley where we’ll visit the Pin Valley National Park, a monk that was caught in a landslide while meditating 550-years ago, the highest village in the world, the picturesque Key Monastery and we’ll stay in a 12th century monastery.
+We head east towards the disputed border regions of the Spiti Valley where we’ll visit the Pin Valley National Park, a monk that was caught in a landslide while meditating 550-years ago, the highest village in the world, the picturesque Key Monastery and we’ll stay in a 12th-century monastery.

-The scenery starts to change as we head up and over Kunzum Pass at 4590m and make our way through the valley where temporary camp sites look after weary travellers.
+The scenery starts to change as we head up and over Kunzum Pass at 4590m and make our way through the valley where temporary campsites look after weary travellers.
 We make the final ascent up one of the world’s craziest roads – Rohtang Pass (Which translates to Field of Corpses!).
 As we descend past the tree line, the beauty of the Kullu Valley will vie for your attention.
 Our destination is Manali and it ranks as one of the most chilled out party towns on the planet.

 |DEPARTURE/RETURN LOCATION||New Delhi, India|

 |ADVENTURE DATES||2023 – August, Sunday 6th – Friday 18th

 This adventure can be completed any time between June and the end of October.
 Please get in contact if the fixed dates above are not suitable for you.

 All internal transfers and other travel for the duration of the adventure

 A low-kilometre, well-maintained Royal Enfield Motorcycle